 After much speculation, mortgage interest rates appear to be on the move.
-Although interest rates are slowly creeping higher, rates are still relatively low.
+Even with rising interest rates, rates are still relatively low.
 Some economists expect that when the Fed’s Quantitative Easing program begins tapering, mortgage interest rates may jump due to financial market volatility.

 Home sale prices also have been rising, prompting bidding wars, as the median home sale price was reported by NAR to have maintained nine consecutive months of double digit year over year increases.
 However, Dr. Yun stated, “Limited inventory in some areas means multiple bidding remains a factor; 17 percent of all homes sold above the asking price in August, although 63 percent sold below list price.”

 This week’s release of July’s S&P/Case-Shiller Home Price Index (spindices.com) also revealed that home sale prices were still holding onto the double digit annual rate of gain over 2012 levels, as the 10 city and 20 city composites posted about a 12% year over year increase for July.
 However, it is pointed out that home price are still “far below their peak levels.”

 The sharp increases in home sale prices sparked fears of another housing bubble.
 But price gains only increased about 2% from June to July.
 Monthly price gains have lessened, and the gradual slowdown of home price gains may indicate that home prices may be peaking.
 Chairman of the Index Committee at S&P Dow Jones Indices, David M. Blitzer, stated, “Following the increase in mortgage rates beginning last May, applications for mortgages have dropped, suggesting that rising interest rates are affecting housing.
 The Fed’s announcement last week that QE3 bond buying will continue for the time being may have only a limited, though favorable, impact on housing.”